anteCedens/proud-coders-hackathon/README.md

 ### Surface
 * Colour
 <br>
-With the concept of diversity and the Pride flag taking a central role, it was decided that a colourful, vibrant site would best represent the site's goals.
+With the concept of diversity and the Pride flag taking a central role.
+It was decided that a colourful, vibrant site would best represent the site's goals.

 * Typography- **insert content**
 * Images
 <br>